cljsinfo/cljs.info/00-scrap/faqs.md

 Yes.

+The longer answer to this question is that it is possible to write slow code in any programming language and ClojureScript is no exception.
+The good news is that modern JavaScript engines are amazingly fast and ClojureScript data types and core library functions are designed to take full advantage of these engine's performance.

 TODO: longer answer explaining that you can write slow code in any language and that often architecture decisions effect speed much more than implementation, etc

+Program architecture decisions often effect program speed more than implementation details, and persistent data structure can be much faster than their mutable equivalents for certain kinds of operations. (link to David Nolen's talk about this)

 Persistent data structures can be much faster than their mutable equivalents for certain kinds of operations. (link to David Nolen's talk about this)